hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	re-cross and turn partners.

-	Turn at the corners, forming two lines,
+	turn at the corners, forming two lines,

 	advance in two lines and retire,

-	all set and turn partners.
+	all set and turn partners,

-	All promenade.
+	all promenade.

-### The description of the polonaise (from "The Court Journal")
+### The description of the polonaise (from "The court journal")

-This dance is a great favourite in the Northern Courts, and is of Polish origin; it is in reality merely a dignified and graceful march and is performed by a file of couples, to those charming musical compositions called polonaises, on which the most eminent composers have exercised their talents.
+This dance is a great favourite in the northern courts, and is of Polish origin; it is in reality merely a dignified and graceful march and is performed by a file of couples, to those charming musical compositions called polonaises, on which the most eminent composers have exercised their talents.
 This dance possesses the recommendation of being exceedingly social, the couples advance, lightly marking the time with their feet, while they enjoy every opportunity for agreeable conversation, and for displaying without effort the most elegant motion.
-The only figure which varies this dance is a change of hands, resembling a movement of the Minuet, and which requires only to be seen to be easily imitated.
+The only figure which varies this dance is a change of hands, resembling a movement of the minuet, and which requires only to be seen to be easily imitated.

-In the Polonaise a gentleman by presenting himself at the head of the file, and clapping his hands becomes the partner of the first lady; the gentleman who is thus superseded, takes the hand of the next lady, and so on through all the couples.
+In the polonaise a gentleman by presenting himself at the head of the file, and clapping his hands becomes the partner of the first lady; the gentleman who is thus superseded, takes the hand of the next lady, and so on through all the couples.
 The last gentleman who is by this means deprived of a partner, either retires, or advances to the head of the dance to lead off in his turn.

 ### Waltz cotillon